close

 USB Video Bars

-USB video bars like Poly Studio are the simplest to use.
+USB video bars like Poly Studio V52 are the simplest to use.
 So long as your video conferencing platform supports USB audio/video peripherals, it should work.
-The experience is the same as using a headset, webcam or other USB device: plug-and-play.
+The experience is the same as using a headset, webcam, or other USB device: plug-and-play.
 You may have to select it under your computer’s or video conferencing service’s audio/video settings.
 You may find, however, that not every possible feature that the video bar supports is supported by the platform.

 Some video conferencing platforms have certification programs to ensure compatibility.
 We get into two of the most popular of these, Microsoft Teams and Zoom, in just a second.

-Poly Studio X70 Video Bar
+Poly Studio X72 Video Bar

 SIP Video Bars, H.323 Video Bars